Associate Professor of Horticultural Entomology

 Ada (both A’s pronounced the same way) Szczepaniec [Stra-PA-nyetz] is originally from a small town in northern Poland, and she came to the U.S. in 1998 after finishing high school in Poland.
 Ada earned her B.S. in Cell Molecular Biology and Genetics and Ph.D. in Entomology from University of Maryland, College Park.
 Her Ph.D. work focused on the mechanisms underlying secondary pest outbreaks in urban landscapes exposed to neonicotinoid insecticides.
 She has since studied IPM in field crops, indirect effects of insecticides on plant-arthropod interactions, and induction of direct and indirect plant defenses in response to herbivory.
 Ada’s current work is focused on sustainable approaches to management of pests associated with industrial hemp in conventional and organic hemp production, incorporating biological control in IPM of hemp and specialty crops, insecticide resistance, and management of new emerging pests.

 Visit Ada’s Google Scholar Page for publications and creative activities.

 Current Lab Members

 Gabe joined the Szczepaniec lab in April 2022 and helps out with lab management, research, and content development for the CSU extension program.
-Gabe is originally from Baltimore, Maryland and enjoys cooking and spending time outdoors in his free time.
+Gabe is originally from Baltimore, Maryland and enjoys cooking, playing guitar, and being outdoors in his free time.

 Taylor joined the Szczepaniec lab during the summer of 2021 and has assisted with greenhouse and field research of hemp russet mites, and quinoa pest research in southern Colorado.
 In fall 2021 Taylor started his M.S. project focused on developing IPM strategies for alfalfa mosaic virus transmitted by aphids to chili peppers.
 He enjoys playing video games and dungeons & dragons in his free time.